ethanthoma/personal-website/posts/abusing_use.md

 ```

 Now what matters is that everything _after_ the `use` is now **inside** the
 lambda function.
 Sort-of like an implicit scope.
+In otherwords, we _plop_ the
+callback scope into the current scope.

 ## Common Uses